kentakins/hula.atom/README.md

 # hula theme

-Syntax theme for the seti-ui for Atom.
+Syntax theme for seti-ui in Atom.

 Based on monokai-seti